Luiz Philippe of Orléans-Braganza

 Luiz Philippe of Orléans-Braganza (Luiz Philippe de Orléans e Bragança; born 3 April 1969) is a Brazilian politician, activist, businessman, and member of the former ruling House of Orléans-Braganza.
-He was elected Federal Deputy for São Paulo in the 2018 Brazilian elections for the Social Liberal Party with 118,457 votes.
+He served as a Federal Deputy for the state of São Paulo after being elected in the 2018 general election with 118,457 votes, running for the Social Liberal Party (PSL).
+A great-great-grandson of Emperor Pedro II, Luiz Philippe is a member of the Brazilian imperial family’s Vassouras branch.
+In addition to his political career, he has been active in business and public policy advocacy, particularly in areas related to economic liberalism, governance reform, and conservative political thought in Brazil.

 Biography

 Luiz Philippe was born in Rio de Janeiro in 1969, the son of Eudes of Orléans-Braganza and Ana Maria de Moraes Barros.
 Luiz Philippe is the grandson of Pedro Henrique of Orléans-Braganza.

 Luiz Philippe studied business at Fundação Armando Álvares Penteado (FAAP) and in 1993 received a master's degree in political science from Stanford University.
 In 1997 he received an MBA from INSEAD.

 Professional life

 The professional trajectory of Luiz Philippe began in the United States, where he worked in companies of the financial market.
 Luiz Philippe was part of the financial planning of Saint-Gobain, a French multinational, between 1993 and 1996.
 He then worked for three years at the JP Morgan investment bank in London and the investment bank at Lazard Frères in New York City.
 From 2000, he returned to Brazil as director of business development for America Online (AOL) in Latin America.
 In 2005 he became an entrepreneur, when he founded the company IKAT do Brasil, which operates in the field of motorcycle parts distribution.
 In 2012 Luiz Philippe founded ZAP Tech, an incubator of means of payment for mobile platforms.